chriskrycho/v4.chriskrycho.com/content/tech/ember-js-mixins-container.md

 1. It uses the basic Qunit `module` setup, not the ember-qunit `moduleFor` setup.
 2. It assumes you're generating a new object instance for every single test.

 Both of those assumptions are fine, *if you don't need to interact with the container*.
-In many cases, that's perfectly reasonable---I'd go so far as to say that most mixins probably *shoudln't* have any dependency on the container.
+In many cases, that's perfectly reasonable---I'd go so far as to say that most mixins probably *shouldn't* have any dependency on the container.

 In the specific case I was working on, however, the point of the mixin was to abstract some common behavior which included all the interactions with a [service].
 This meant making sure the dependency injection worked in the unit test.
 This in turn meant dealing with the container.
 So let's see what was involved in that.